Back To School With Dr. Kat

 While missing out on a few Zzzs is rarely a big concern, sleep disturbance can be the result of real or hypothetical worries and good or bad life events.
 Excitement and anxiety both arouse the system and can negatively impact sleep quality.
 Yet while the excitement of returning to school may override any anxiety in some children, for others, it may be the anxiety of returning to school that's keeping them awake.
-This anxiety might be caused by the prospect of going to a new school or making friends or fear of failure after a year of Covid disruption.
+This anxiety might be caused by the prospect of going to a new school or making friends or even a fear of failure.

 Whatever’s at the heart of the issue, normalising sleep problems is important.
 Not least because worrying about not sleeping can create further anxiety, which in turn can activate the body’s fight/flight response.
 This primal response to danger triggers the release of hormones that prepare us to stay and fight or run and flee.
 Once we’re in this state, the last thing our body will let us do is sleep.
 It needs us to stay alert and awake!”.